sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/audit-log.md

 ## Categories

-- **CONTROLLER** indicates Controller operations such as adding orders on demand.
+- **CONTROLLER** indicates Controller operations such as adding Orders on demand.
-- **DAILYPLAN** indicates changes to the daily plan.
+- **DAILYPLAN** indicates changes to the Daily Plan.
 - **IDENTITY** indicates changes to Identity Services.
-- **INVENTORY** indicates inventory changes such as storing workflows.
+- **INVENTORY** indicates inventory changes such as storing Workflows.

 # Audit Trail